PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

 title: Lausanne
 section_title: Lausanne
 text: >-
-  <h4 class="center">Powercoders Lausanne (005) started in April 2019.
-It is
+  <h4 class="center">Powercoders Lausanne is having programs on an ongoing
-  addressed to the French-speaking part of Switzerland.</h4>
+  basis.
+It is addressed to the French-speaking part of Switzerland.</h4>

   The timeline for the next batch: